mwoj123/Module_2_Challenge/README.md

 ## Contributors

-This project was created by Matt Wojichowski with the guidance of the University of Washington 2021-2022 FinTech Bootcamp Class
+This project was created by Matt Wojichowski with the guidance of the University of Washington 2021-2022 FinTech Bootcamp Class.

 [Matt Wojichowski LinkedIn](https://www.linkedin.com/in/matt-wojichowski-cfa-caia-93a34a42/)

 ---